 Ryan McCulloch (ryangav) is pursuing a PhD in music theory and a concurrent master’s in Russian, East European, and Eurasian studies.
 His interests in music include the intersection of Soviet music and music theory, history of music theory, and intellectual history with an emphasis in sociology.
-He is currently conducting research in several Moscow archives on the music of Shostakovich and Boleslav Yavorsky’s Theory of Modal Rhythm.
+He has conducted research in several Moscow archives on the music of Shostakovich and Boleslav Yavorsky’s Theory of Modal Rhythm.
 He holds a BM in Composition from Berklee College of Music and an MM in composition from Carnegie Mellon.
 He continues to perform and teach regularly as a guitarist.

 Patricia Josette Moss (patjmoss) is a candidate in historical musicology.